- About Us

 - Our Work

-The Equitable Transit-Oriented Development Accelerator Fund (ETODAF) was created by Boston LISC, The Boston Foundation, and the Hyams Foundation to provide developers with streamlined access to acquisition and predevelopment capital that can be used to acquire and advance strategic properties along transit corridors.
+The Equitable Transit-Oriented Development Accelerator Fund (ETODAF) was created by LISC Boston, The Boston Foundation, and the Hyams Foundation in 2014 to provide developers with streamlined access to acquisition and predevelopment financing that can be used to buy and advance strategic properties along transit corridors.
 In 2019, Partners Healthcare answered LISC's call to join the foundations in the fund as an equal investment partner.

 Project underwriting will assess: